 - Water deeply and evenly.

-- Keep lawn moist for 2 weeks after overseeding.
+- Keep lawn moist for two weeks after overseeding.

 Use seed packaged for the current year.
 Older seed gradually loses its viability, which reduces the percentage of seed that sprouts.
 Even if you have leftover seed, avoid risk by purchasing fresh seed every season.